 Colin Kaepernick: From Super Bowl quarterback to NFL outcast amid national anthem controversy

-After reports circulated Thursday that Kaepernick's try-out for the Seattle Seahawks was postponed after he told the team he would not stop his national anthem kneeling protests, it appeared the Seahawks signed Stephen Morris for the backup quarterback role Kaepernick was being considered for.
+Following reports Thursday that Kaepernick's tryout for the Seattle Seahawks was postponed ‒ after he told the team he would not stop his national anthem kneeling protests ‒ it appeared the Seahawks signed Stephen Morris for the backup quarterback role Kaepernick was being considered for.

 And as quarterback jobs appear to be getting filled across the league, is there still room for Kaepernick?